5 Reasons to Choose a Walk-In Shower

 Another common design feature is a frameless and fixed-glass screen that shields the water spray from the rest of the room.
 Some walk-ins can even be completely open, depending on the size of the space and what works with the rest of the fixtures.

 1. They Save Space

 Whether you’re desperate for more space in your bathroom or you simply want to create the illusion of it, a walk-in shower can help with both.
-Removing the need for a bulky cubicle means you don’t have to account for the space taken up by shower doors or high trays.
 This is particularly helpful in rooms that are narrow or have low ceilings.

 A walk-in shower with a wet-room-style floor also offers more flexibility when it comes to planning your layout, as there is no fixed tray size and it can be fitted into awkward spaces.